Azure/azure-sdk-for-go/documentation/developer_setup.md

 ### Scrubbing Secrets

-Recording files live in the assets repository (`github.com/Azure/azure-sdk-assets`) and mustn't contain secrets.
+Recording files live in the assets repository (`github.com/Azure/azure-sdk-assets`) and must not contain secrets.
 We use sanitizers with regular expression replacements to prevent recording secrets.
 The test proxy has many built-in sanitizers enabled by default.
 However, you may need to add your own by calling functions from the `recording` package.
 These functions generally take three parameters: the test instance (`t *testing.T`), the value to be removed (ie. an account name or key), and the value to use in replacement.

 | Sanitizer Type | Method |
 | -------------- | ------ |